Patrick Mahomes II Player Prop Bets for NFL Week 13 | Kansas City vs. Denver 12/5/2021

 Matchup vs. Denver

-- In eight matchups against the Broncos, Mahomes averaged 228.1 passing yards per game, 50.4 yards fewer than his over/under for Sunday.
+- Mahomes averages 228.1 passing yards per game in eight matchups against the Broncos, 50.4 fewer yards his over/under in Sunday's game.

-- Mahomes threw a touchdown pass in six of those matchups against the Broncos, while throwing multiple TDs against them twice.
+- Mahomes threw multiple TDs twice in those matchups against the Broncos, while throwing a touchdown pass in six games.

-- The Broncos have the NFL's 10th-ranked pass defense this season, surrendering 239.7 yards per game through the air.
+- The Broncos are giving up 239.7 passing yards per game this year, the NFL's 10th-ranked pass defense.

-- At 1.4 passing TDs allowed per game, the Broncos defense is ranked seventh in the league.
+- With 15 passing TDs allowed this season, the Broncos defense is ranked seventh in the league.

 Recent Performances

-- In his Week 11 matchup with the Cowboys, Mahomes completed 62.2% of his passes for 260 yards with one interception.
+- Mahomes put together a 260-yard performance against the Cowboys in Week 11, completing 62.2% of his passes with one interception.

 Mahomes' Kansas City Teammates